-Want to keep your locks dark but digging the vibrant, rainbow hair trend?
-We have the solution for keeping strands swarthy without compromising the multi-pigmented feel you’ve been lusting after–oil slick color.
+Want to keep your locks dark but dig the vibrant, rainbow hair trend?
+We have the solution for how to dye your brunette hair rainbow without bleach—oil slick color.
 The technique works by layering iridescent tones over your dark hair and is a subtle way to show off multi-color tones, without compromising the shade you’re most comfortable in.
 After all, not everyone is meant to have a blonde base and we’re not letting that stop us from riding the polychromatic wave.

 If you’re thinking about getting the multi-tonal shades dreams are made of, look no further.
-We sat down with celebrity colorist Cassondra Kaeding, Celebrity Colorist at Sally Hershberger LA, to get real about fantasy colors—from how she preserves styles, to what you can expect after getting your own personalized pigment.
-Read on for a crash-course in how to be your most brilliant brunette yet!
+We sat down with celebrity colorist Cassondra Kaeding from Sally Hershberger LA to get real about fantasy colors—from how she preserves styles to what you can expect after getting your own personalized pigment.
+Read on for a crash course on how to be your most brilliant brunette yet!

 When we first started hearing the term “oil slick” buzzing around the salon space, we were a bit confused as well.
-What could be cool about a Chernobyl-inspired ‘do?
+What could be cool about a Chornobyl-inspired ‘do?
 Cassondra breaks it down.
 “Oil slick is a technique that consists of applying a mix of dark rainbow colors and tones (like blue, green, purple, magenta, red) over light to medium darker hair without bleaching it, giving it an iridescent appearance.”
-Which means darker-haired guys and gals can get in on the rainbow hair fun too!
+This means you can turn your brunette hair rainbow no matter your current shade.

 “This technique is a lot of work, but the end result is always satisfying.
 It’s so much fun to do!
 I get to think outside of the box and be as creative as my clients will allow.
-I get to mix and make my own colors—this way each of my clients can have their own custom color!”
+I get to mix and make my own colors, this way each of my clients can have their own custom color,” Cassondra shares.

-Okay–here’s where the realness happens… just how long will your oil slick color last and how often will you need a touch up?
-As you already know, rainbow and any sort of pastel color is not permanent.
+Okay, here’s where the realness happens.
+Just how long will your oil slick color last and how often will you need a touch-up?
+As you already know, rainbow and any sort of pastel color are not permanent.
 “On my clients, these types of shades typically last from one to four weeks,” says Cassondra.
-“To keep your color longer, ask your colorist to provide you with a take home color-depositing conditioner mix.”
+“To keep your color longer, ask your colorist to provide you with a take-home color-depositing conditioner mix.”
 Brilliant.
 This way you can do touch-ups yourself and don’t have to be at the salon every week.